Russia’s attack on Ukraine came after months of denials it would attack

 Russian officials denied there was anything unusual about the buildup, with Foreign Ministry spokeswoman Maria Zakharova suggesting that there had been “provocative actions near Russia’s borders accompanied by accusatory rhetoric” in remarks to a Russian newspaper.

-“The [United] States is conducting a special operation to aggravate the situation around Ukraine while shifting the responsibility onto Russia,” Zakharova said, according to the Kommerstan newspaper.
+“The [United] States is conducting a special operation to aggravate the situation around Ukraine while shifting the responsibility onto Russia,” Zakharova said, according to the Kommersant newspaper.

 Shortly afterward, when German newspaper Bild published a map that claimed to show a possible plan for a Russian attack on Ukraine, Zakharova claimed in a YouTube interview that Western outlets had “crossed all possible lines of human, genuine morality and ethics” by suggesting an attack was imminent.